KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## Loop Detection and Loop Closing

 Another key step in a SLAM algorithm is loop detection and loop closing: SLAM checks if keypoints in a frame match with previously detected keypoints from a different location.
 If the similarity exceeds a threshold, the algorithm knows that the user returned to a known place; but inaccuracies on the way might have introduced an offset.
-By propagating the coordinate correction across the whole graph from the current location to the previous place, the map is updated step-by-step with the new knowledge.
+By propagating the coordinate correction across the whole graph from the current location to the previous place (a sort of backpropagation procedure), the map is updated step-by-step with the new knowledge.

 ## Future of SLAM